radgrad/docusaurus2/docs/developers/deployment/howto/build-a-release.md

 The radgrad2 repo contains a directory named docker/ containing a script called docker-build.sh.

 To build a new Docker image,  `cd` into the `/docker` subdirectory, and invoke `docker-build.sh`.
+This command takes 5-10 minutes to complete on my laptop.

 A typical run looks like this:

 ```
 $ ./docker-build.sh